 But the neighbourhood drugstore was a beacon within that radius—one that shone out, seemingly simultaneously, to every unwashed, sweatpants-clad, lipstickless mat-leave mom.
 We converged there like shuffling, leaking zombies, loading up on diapers while also wistfully clutching the eye creams that promised to make us look less tired.
 I’d pace the aisles, nostalgic for a life in which I actually still had somewhere to wear sparkly green eyeliner.
-And I’d cavalierly ignore the Please Do Not Open Packages or Test Products signs because I had to see if that sparkly eyeliner I had nowhere Grocery delivery is my version of self-care to wear worked with my skin tone, OKAY?
+And I’d cavalierly ignore the Please Do Not Open Packages or Test Products signs because I had to see if that sparkly eyeliner I had nowhere to wear worked with my skin tone, OKAY?
 I’d huff all the glycerine soaps—pink smell! purple smell! orange!—and stock up on hair dye for my ever-growing crown of greys.
 I’d even optimistically buy various body-hair-removing products, imagining that perhaps, one day, I’d have sex again.

 I also picked up women.
 I met one of my first “mom friends” in the lineup there, and if I was lonely and it was between the hours of 12 and two, I could usually find my next-door neighbour in the magazine aisle while her twins napped in their stroller.
 It was just like rolling into the party at midnight and knowing everyone, except the lights were brighter and the drugs (mostly) softer.